zzhangjii/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 2.6 – New Field Product Name<br/>

-7. Set the field property to “Required”
+7. In the box at the lower-right part of the VBCS editor set the field property to “Required”

     ![](./media/image30.png)